 Courses taken elsewhere are treated as transfer courses.
 Transfer courses must be approved through Engineering Undergraduate Student Services as acceptable transfer credit and as applicable humanities or social sciences courses.
 All transfer courses must be taken for credit (not pass/fail), and students must earn a C- or better in transfer courses for the credit to transfer to the school.
 Grades do not transfer.

-To find Humanities & Social Sciences Requirements Courses on WebSTAC:
+Find Humanities & Social Sciences requirements on WebSTAC:

 How-to input search criteria